Skip to content

 The Solano atlas had its genesis a quarter of a century ago when birder Robin Leong approached Napa-Solano Audubon Society to create a volume covering Solano County.
 But the group could only raise enough funds for a Napa atlas.
 They did field work from 1989 through 1993, and finally published the Napa volume in 2003.

 Solano then got its turn.
-Volunteers – including some GGAS members like Dave Quady and John Luther — conducted field surveys from 2005 through 2010.
+Volunteers – including some GGBA members like Dave Quady and John Luther — conducted field surveys from 2005 through 2010.
 Organizers were determined to avoid another ten-year lag between field work and publication, and so in early 2013 ornithologist Murray Berner started writing the species descriptions and editor Mike Rippey started compiling photos.

 Page_105_Belted_Kingfisher